The U.S. Embassy in Majuro

 Majuro atoll has only one main road and there are no street addresses or house numbers.
 The road is paved, but there are few traffic signs and no traffic lights.
-While driving, you should be alert for dogs, chickens, and pigs roaming the streets, and children darting into the road, especially after dark.
+While driving, you should be alert for dogs, chickens, and pigs roaming the streets, as well as children and inebriated individuals darting into the road without looking for cars, especially after dark.
 Children frequently play dangerous games with vehicles, running in front of or behind vehicles.
 Drinking and driving is common, especially on the weekends, so use caution.
 Walking beside the street can be dangerous due to poor lighting, the absence of sidewalks, and drivers who may have been drinking.
-On outer atolls, there is no transportation for evacuation to the rudimentary medical facilities on the two atolls with hospitals (Majuro and Kwajalein).
+All taxis in Majuro are shared taxis that stop to pick up and drop off passengers frequently.
+It is recommended that women and girls avoid riding shared taxis, particularly after dark.
+On outer atolls, there is no transportation for evacuation to the rudimentary medical facilities on the two atolls with hospitals (Majuro and Kwajalein (Ebeye)).

 Traffic Laws: Vehicle traffic proceeds slowly, rarely more than 25 miles per hour.
 Roads experience temporary flooding after heavy rains and during especially high tides.
 Because there are few streetlights, visibility is poor, and night driving requires special caution.
 For specific information concerning drivers’ permits, vehicle inspection, road tax, and mandatory insurance, please contact the Embassy of the Republic of the Marshall Islands.